 pain in the arms or legs, or joint pain

 Tell your doctor or nurse immediately if you notice any of the following:

-tingling or numbness of the hands or feet (paraesthesia)
+tingling, burning or numbness of arms and hands or legs and feet (paraesthesia)

 changes in heart rhythm